H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 Suitability: H.264 vs. VP9, HEVC, and AV1

-We see in table 3 that codecs also vary in suitability for different functions.
-H.264 excels in live origination and transcode because of encoding speed; all other codecs need hardware support for both functions.
-Understandably, H.264 has received the lion’s share of attention in low-latency applications, whether HTTP-based or WebRTC.
+Table 3 shows that codecs also vary in suitability for divergent functions.
+H.264 excels in live origination and transcoding because of its encoding speed; all other codecs need hardware support for efficient performance in both functions.
+Understandably, H.264 has received the lion’s share of attention in low-latency applications, whether HTTP-based or WebRTC, though AV1 is growing in this role.

 Table 3.
 Suitability for different functions.